jsbrn/pmreferrals/README.md

 **PMReferrals.ca**

+*Unfortunately, I had to close PMReferrals.ca down when Public Mobile changed their referral program to use randomized codes over phone numbers.
+Such is the price of progress.*

 A handy free service to find a Public Mobile referral number to get the $10 credit when signing up for a new account.
 You can also add your own number to get additional referral rewards.
 Built in NodeJS, hosted by Openode.io.
 Made in Canada.

 **Features**